gersteinlab/cbb752b23/index.md

 ### Lectures

 - MW 1:00 - 2:15 PM, BASS305.
 All lectures will be recorded.
 Recordings will be available in Canvas a few minutes after each lecture
+- The first 3 lectures, and first discussion section will be held remotely on zoom.
+The zoom link can be found [here](https://yale.zoom.us/j/92687108338)

 ### Discussion Section